Liberty Latin America (LILA)

 AI Analysis | Feedback

-Balan Nair, President & Chief Executive Officer
+Balan Nair, President and Chief Executive Officer

-Christopher Noyes, SVP, Chief Financial Officer
+Chris Noyes, SVP, Chief Financial Officer

 John Winter, SVP, Chief Legal Officer & Secretary

 John Winter serves as the Senior Vice President, Chief Legal Officer & Secretary of Liberty Latin America.
-He has held this position since December 2017.
+He is responsible for the company's legal affairs and corporate governance.

 AI Analysis | Feedback